By Viktor Chong

 The next step involves substituting your current windows with glasses possessing a low solar heat gain coefficient (SGHC) rating.
 SGHC is expressed between the numbers 0 and 1, and it represents the amount of solar radiation admitted through the window.
 The lower a window’s solar heat gain coefficient, the less solar heat it transmits.

 To further decrease the SGHC, add tinted films to the glass surface.
-Even better, place external blinds to prevent sunlight from hitting the windows in the first place.
+Even better, place external blinds to prevent sunlight from directly striking the windows.
 Augment this configuration by lining your drapes with light coloured fabric and having them closed during the hottest time of the day.
 Improve on this by shading your window with an awning, best if it is made with a reflective material.

 Look to the trees